 I wasn’t just overweight.
 I struggled to control my Type 1 diabetes.
 I was taking two blood pressure medications, one medication to manage my gastrointestinal troubles and another to manage my hormones.
 I suffered from insomnia, inflammation, lack of energy and various musculoskeletal woes.

 Even though I write about healthcare for a living, all the things I was told would help weren’t getting me anywhere.
 When I talked to one of my doctors about losing weight, he told me, “Don’t eat bread.”
 When I asked for more guidance he shrugged and said, “I don’t know what else to tell you.”

 Fortunately, a friend told me about Functional Medicine, a truly patient-centered approach to health and wellness that looks at the root causes of disease.
-It combines traditional medicine with holistic, naturopathic modalities and focuses on answering the question, “Why is this health problem happening?” instead of simply trying to mask the symptoms with medication.
+It combines traditional medicine with holistic, naturopathic modalities and focuses on answering the question, “What is the root cause of these health issues?” instead of simply trying to mask or correct the symptoms with medication.
 Functional Medicine looks at all the factors that might impact a person’s health and then creates a personalized plan of action.

 I started working with a Functional Medicine practitioner, Heidi Iratcabal, N.D.
 After one of the most thorough medical histories I’ve ever experienced, she identified a primary cause of my health issues as being in my gut.
 My gut bacteria was completely out of whack and causing a host of problems throughout my body.
 She told me that the responsibility to make the necessary lifestyle changes was all mine, but that she would walk with me on the journey.